upbound/docs/content/reference/cli/command-reference.md

 ## xpkg

 The `up xpkg` commands create and interact with Crossplane Packages.
 Packages are a set of YAML configuration files packaged as a single OCI container image.
-Read the [Crossplane Packages]({{<ref "uxp/packages" >}}) section for background on packages.
 Read the [Creating and Pushing Packages]({{<ref "upbound-marketplace/packages" >}}) section for information on building and pushing packages to the Upbound Marketplace.

 All `up xpkg` commands support the following options: